LongHoangNguyenH/CS419-Information-Retrieval-/README.md

 ## 1. Introduction
 Information retrieval is a field need to optimize

-We choose two approach in this repos as Vector Space Model and Language Model With two model above we compare and using NLP (Natural Language Processing) knowledge, Because we did this repos with English and every language has own procedure.
+We choose two approaches in this repos as Vector Space Model and Language Model With two model above we compare and using NLP (Natural Language Processing) knowledge, Because we did this repos with English and every language has own procedure.
 It need to be process and using processed data to build Machine Learning model.
 Data is used in this repos is Cranfield data - It locate in Data folder.